MaximePawlakFr/talk-minou-minou/PITCHME.md

 ![](assets/img/iky.gif)

-"You don’t need to be an expert at artificial intelligence to create an awesome chatbot that has artificial intelligence.
-With this basic project you can create an artificial intelligence powered chatting machine in no time."
+"You don’t need to be an expert at artificial intelligence to create an awesome chatbot."

 https://github.com/alfredfrancis/ai-chatbot-framework/